 - Pack about 10 - 14 days worth of clothes and plan on washing often.

-- No matter where you go, some essentials include: a nice outfit, a rain jacket, a light sweater / sweatshirt, pants, shorts, t-shirts, and -- of course -- your underwear!
+- No matter where you go, some essentials include: a nice outfit, a rain jacket, a light sweatshirt, pants, shorts, a swimsuit, t-shirts, and your underwear!

 - Pack clothing that's easy to hand wash and will dry quickly (not necessarily quick-dry clothes, just materials that don't take forever to dry).